Fz3r0/Fz3r0_-_Infoblox/Infoblox_DDI-Solutions/Fz3r0_Infoblox-DDI-Lab/00_Infoblox-DDI-Lab-Setup.md

 |    **PC**    |      192.168.1.71      |
 | **Infoblox** | **`192.168.1.200/24`** |

-2. Set the network like the next example with command: `set network`
+2. ⭕ Set the network like the next example with command: `set network`

 ![image](https://github.com/user-attachments/assets/2a9642ed-dbe8-48ad-ade3-4874f41f6d5a)

-3. You can check again the config using the command: `show network` and `show interface`
+3. ⭕ You can check again the config using the command: `show network` and `show interface`

 ![image](https://github.com/user-attachments/assets/6adfaf16-ecab-4e80-8070-33e6289b0bf4)

+## 🖥️ Set temporary licence

+1.